DavidS/talk-proposals/2018/puppetize-live.md

 The `puppet device` command has been a hidden gem of the puppet ecosystem for too long.
 With the new Resource API, and more work done on the command itself, it is now ready for prime time.

 In this talk we'll go through writing a quick and easy type and provider (a plugin to make new resources available to puppet for management) to manage Philips Hue lights with puppet through their API.
 After the talk you'll know how to get started with remote resources and agentless puppet.

+[accepted as 15 minute recording for the stream]